Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 - *Soft-clipping*: bases at 5' and 3' ends of the read will be kept in the read sequence in the BAM file, but are NOT part of the alignment
 - *Hard-clipping*: bases at 5' and 3' ends of the read will be removed from the BAM file altogether and are NOT part of the alignment

 Such clipping is commonly used by aligners to get rid of sequence contamination, e.g. adapter sequences or polyA tails from mRNAs, so that it does not affect the alignment.
-This is why you do not necessarily need to be very aggressive in read trimming and pre-processing steps.
+This is why you do not necessarily need to be very aggressive in read trimming during the pre-processing steps.
 Clipping can be very advantageous, but also can potentially cause some issues, read more [here](https://sequencing.qcfail.com/articles/soft-clipping-of-reads-may-add-potentially-unwanted-alignments-to-repetitive-regions/).

 **Splicing:**
 As discussed above, numerous aligners exist, consisting of both ***splice-aware*** and ***splice-unaware*** aligners.
 Splice-aware aligners, such as `STAR` and `HISAT2` will produce alignments spanning splice junctions, which is obviously an important characteristic of RNA-seq data that the aligner needs to be able to account for.
 Furthermore, if you provide coordinates of splice-junctions to aligners like `STAR`, it can improve the mapping over spliced regions and improve detection of novel splice-functions.